AdrianKoszpek/lunarmc/README.md

 A Minecraft Minigame server network made by me, from 2017-2020.
 Coded in Java + SK hybrid.
-The project has been abandoned.
+The project has been abandoned and left unfinished.
 (MC 1.8-1.15)
 ## Youtube Video: https://www.youtube.com/watch?v=y6Q16lrtDFc (2018 older version)

 App: